 Cast Iron 8-inch 9-cwt Smoothbore Muzzleloading Land Service Mortar, weight unknown, cast prior to 1780, corroded trunnions, no discernible markings, mounted on a wooden carrying box.
 This mortar was acquired from the Royal Artillery Institution, Woolwich, England, in 1933.
 No. 1.

-Cast Iron 4-pounder Smoothbore Muzzleloading Carronade with Blomefield pattern breeching ring, weight corroded, (SOLID) on left trunnion, (F) on right trunnion, unmounted.
+Cast Iron 4-pounder Smoothbore Muzzleloading Carronade with Blomefield pattern breeching ring, weight corroded, Falkirk (F) on lthe eft trunnion, (SOLID) on the right trunnion, unmounted.
 The Carronade is a short smoothbore, cast iron cannon, which was used by the Royal Navy and first produced by the Carron Company, an ironworks in Falkirk, Scotland.
 It was used from the 1770s to the 1850s.
 Its main function was to serve as a powerful, short-range anti-ship and anti-crew weapon.
 While considered very successful early on, Carronades eventually disappeared as rifled naval artillery changed the shape of the shell and led to fewer and fewer close-range engagements.
 No. 2.